Dartmouth embraces historical accountability in new project

 CONCORD, N.H. – As educational institutions across the country wrestle with their ties to slavery, Dartmouth College is taking a closer look at the darkest corners of its history.

-The college plans to launch what it calls a historical accountability project this summer, which aims to better understand how marginalized groups, including African-Americans and other underrepresented students, have been treated since college was founded in 1769 by Eleazar Wheelock.
+The college plans to launch a "historical accountability" project this summer, which aims to better understand how marginalized groups, including African-Americans and other underrepresented students, have been treated since college was founded in 1769 by Eleazar Wheelock.

-The institution is awarding fellowships to three undergraduate students to research the college's historical record.
-Another team of students is working with faculty to map the archives and figure out ways to incorporate Dartmouth's history into the college's curriculum.
+The institution will award fellowships to three undergraduate students to research the college's historical record.
+Another team of students will work with faculty to map the archives and figure out ways to incorporate Dartmouth's history into the college's curriculum.

 "We want to dig into the past that we're not as proud of, but that shaped this place and created the culture that is still present," said Jay Satterfield, head of the special collections library at Dartmouth.
 "By confronting our past failings, we're better moving forward."